X-UP-Lab/X-UP-Lab.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Universal Perception (UP) Lab is led by Xiatian Zhu, a Senior Lecturer with [Surrey Institute for People-Centred Artificial Intelligence](https://www.surrey.ac.uk/artificial-intelligence), and [Centre for Vision, Speech and Signal Processing (CVSSP)](https://www.surrey.ac.uk/centre-vision-speech-signal-processing), [University of Surrey](https://www.surrey.ac.uk/), Guildford, UK.
-He was a research scientist at Samsung AI Centre, Cambridge, UK.
-He received his Ph.D. from the [Queen Mary University of London](https://www.qmul.ac.uk/).
+Xiatian Zhu, a Senior Lecturer affiliated with the [Surrey Institute for People-Centred Artificial Intelligence](https://www.surrey.ac.uk/artificial-intelligence) and the [Centre for Vision, Speech and Signal Processing (CVSSP)](https://www.surrey.ac.uk/centre-vision-speech-signal-processing) at the [University of Surrey](https://www.surrey.ac.uk/) in Guildford, UK, leads the Universal Perception (UP) Lab.
+Previously a research scientist at Samsung AI Centre, Cambridge, UK, Dr. Zhu holds a Ph.D. from the [Queen Mary University of London](https://www.qmul.ac.uk/).

-The mission of UP Lab is to advance the capabilities of AI through modeling a variety of perception data (e.g. images, videos, audio, text, 3D points, LiDAR, remote sensening).
-The application domains include compute vision, healthcare, weather and climate, finance, cybersecurity, and social matters.
-We are working around the understanding of both machine learning theories and real-world domain applications, with the aim to develop transformative technologies for the good of our society.
+The UP Lab is dedicated to advancing AI capabilities by modelling diverse perception data, such as images, videos, audio, text, 3D points, LiDAR, and remote sensing.
+Application domains span computer vision, healthcare, weather and climate, finance, cybersecurity, and social issues.
+Our work emphasizes the intersection of machine learning theories and real-world domain applications, aiming to develop transformative technologies for societal benefit.

-For research collaboration and studentship openings, please feel free to [contact us](mailto:universalperceptionlab@gmail.com).
+For inquiries about research collaboration and student opportunities, please [contact us](mailto:universalperceptionlab@gmail.com).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.